StormGear/food_service_fronted/README.md

 - Browse food items
 - Add items to the cart and place orders
 - Real-time order tracking
+- A loyalty program to enhance the user experience

 <!-- - Search for food items  -->

 <!-- - Admin dashboard to manage orders and inventory -->